Vizzuality/gfw-developers/gallery/_posts/01-01-09-gallery-spott.md

 thumbnail: '/assets/images/gallery/'
 published: true
 categories: [gallery]
-content: 'Assess oil palm growers on the information that they make publicly available about the sustainability of their operations.'
+description: 'Assess oil palm growers on the information that they make publicly available about the sustainability of their operations.'
 href: 'http://www.sustainablepalmoil.org/spott'
 href_target: '_blank'
 href_text: 'Launch App'